 Students will be asked to undertake translation of extracts from original Sanskrit texts and to discuss their literary merits in class.
 Students will also be expected to give presentations on the issues arising from the texts studied in class.

-It is important to note that the Sanskrit Reading Circle 1 will primarily be composed of those who have already studied the language at SOAS.
+It is important to note that the Sanskrit Reading Circle 1 will primarily be composed of those who have already studies the language at SOAS.
 For applicants who are not currently students of Sanskrit through the Language Centre, entry to the course is by assessment only.
-Applicants must contact the Language Centre to arrange for an assessment at least 2 weeks before the beginning of the term.
+Applicants must contact the Language Centre to arrange for an assessment at least two weeks before the start of the course.

 In-house materials are provided for this course.

 The course is taught in a group with a maximum of 15 students.
 Classes will be held at the Bloomsbury or Kings Cross Campus of SOAS in central London.
 Participants receive 20 hours of tuition over a 10-week period (with additional weeks where public holidays displace a session).